About

 Hi, my name is Omowonuola [uh-mon-woh-nu-oh-lah] but you can call me Ola (uh-la or HOLA)!!

 I am passionate about technology, mapping, and innovation and their power to transform lives across the globe.
 I love openess and believe democratizing knowledge and technology is the only way to level the playing field.
-This love is borne out of not having all the answers to questions I had.
-I write to answer some of these questions and also speak about this in conferences and webinars.
+This love is borne out of my experience working in open data.

 Direction